 - a) Houses, buildings and structures will be compensated for in cash at replacement cost plus 15% CAS.
 There will also be a 10% electrification allowance and the any transaction costs will be paid.
 Material that can be salvaged is allowed to be taken by the owner, even if compensation has been paid for them.
-For evaluation of replacement costs, a survey will be conducted to obtain the current prices for calculation of compensation.
-In case of partial permanent impacts full cash assistance to restore remaining structure, in addition to compensation at replacement cost for the affected part of the structure. - (b) Renters or leaseholders of a house or structure are entitled to cash compensation equivalent to three months rent or a value proportionate to the duration of the remaining lease period. - (c) Crops will be compensated for to owners, tenants and sharecroppers based on their agreed shares.
+For evaluation of replacement costs, a survey will be conducted to obtain the current prices for calculation of compensation. - (b) Renters or leaseholders of a house or structure are entitled to cash compensation equivalent to three months rent or a value proportionate to the duration of the remaining lease period.

+- (c) Crops will be compensated for to owners, tenants and sharecroppers based on their agreed shares.
 The compensation will be the full market rate for one year of harvest including both rabi and kharif seasons. - (d) Fruit and other productive trees will be compensated for based on rates sufficient to cover income replacement for the time needed to re-grow a tree to the productivity of the one lost.
-Trees used as sources of timber will be compensated for based on the market value of the wood production, having taken due consideration of the future potential value. - (e) Businesses will be compensated for with cash compensation equal to one year of income for permanent business losses.
+Trees used as sources of timber will be compensated for based on the market value of the wood production, having taken due consideration of the future potential value. - (e) Businesses will be compensated for with cash compensation equal to six months of income for permanent business losses.
 For temporary losses, cash compensation equal to the period of the interruption of business will be paid up to a maximum of six months or covering the period of income loss based on construction activity. - (f) Workers and employees will be compensated with cash for lost wages during the period of business interruption, up to a maximum of three months or for the period of disruption. - (g) Relocation assistance is to be paid for APs who are forced to move from their property.
-The level of the assistance is to be adequate to cover transport costs and also special livelihood expenses for at least 1 month or based on the severity of impact as determined on a case by case basis and included in the LARP.

-- (h) Community structures and public utilities, including mosques and other religious sites, graveyards, schools, health centers, hospitals, roads, water supply and sewerage lines, will be fully replaced or rehabilitated to ensure their level of provision is, at a minimum, to the pre-sub-project situation. - (i) Vulnerable people are defined as households who have a per capita monthly income7 of below Rs.9,000 (OPL, 2012-13) and the elderly, female headed households, disabled headed households, those without legal title to assets, landless, women, children and indigenous people. - 95.
+The level of the assistance is to be adequate to cover transport costs and also special livelihood expenses for at least 1 month or based on the severity of impact as determined on a case by case basis and included in the LARP. - (h) Community structures and public utilities, including mosques and other religious sites, graveyards, schools, health centers, hospitals, roads, water supply and sewerage lines, will be fully replaced or rehabilitated to ensure their level of provision is, at a minimum, to the pre-sub-project situation. - (i) Vulnerable people are defined as households who have a per capita monthly income5 of below Rs.15,000 (OPL, 2016) and those who are headed by a widow or identified as vulnerable through the SIA. - 77.
 The compensation and rehabilitation entitlements are summarized in the Entitlement Matrix presented as below:

-7This figure is based on the provincial poverty line using the minimum wages that are fixed by the Government of the KPK.
+5This figure is based on the provincial poverty line using the minimum wages that are fixed by the Government of the KPK.

-Entitlement Matrix for Compensation
+6.1: Entitlement Matrix for Compensation